Barbara Unkovic Biography:

 I am of Croatian and English descent and a cousin to DH Lawrence.
-I am the author of fourteen published books and the recipient of forty writing awards in the UK, Ireland, Finland and the USA.
+I am the author of fifteen published books and the recipient of forty writing awards in the UK, Ireland, Finland and the USA.

 I hold a Master of Creative Writing (hons) from the University of Auckland in New Zealand and have extensive training in manuscript assessment, proofreading and copy-editing.